heig-vd-dai-course/heig-vd-dai-course/01.03-git-github-and-markdown/01-course-material/README.md

 followed by the practical, or the practical followed with the theoretical part in parallel.

-While reading the chapters, you might find what is called _"adminitions"_ or _"alerts"_.
+While reading the chapters, you might find what is called _"admonitions"_ or _"alerts"_.

 They look like this: